Alaa-MK/STM32-AD8232-Heart-Monitor-App/README.md

 **Note:** The LED is configured to be ON only with normal mode of operation.

 ## BPM Calculation
 After doing some research, **Pan Tompkins Algorithm** is the most popular algorithm for QRS detection.
+Note that this feature is not implemented yet.
 ### Libraries to use
     - Py-ecg-detectors (https://pypi.org/project/py-ecg-detectors/)
 ### References: